Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Bounded extensions and quasi(homo)morphisms

 In view of Proposition~\ref{bounded iff extendable}, the problem of whether the quotient central extension $[\overline{E}]$ is bounded is equivalent to the problem of whether a specific quasihomomorphism $\pi(N) \to K$ extends to $G$.
 This problem is non-trivial.
 On the one hand, the easy obstruction for extendability, that is almost invariance under conjugacy by $G$, is excluded by the the first bullet of Proposition \ref{bounded iff extendable}.
-On the other hand, the almost invariance under conjugacy is not sufficient for a quasimorphism to be extendable in general, as we have seen in Example \ref{Heisenberg}.
-The problem of extendability has been studied at length in recent years, and produced various examples of non-extendable quasimorphisms, and criteria for extendability: see \cite{extendable:survey} for a survey.
-In particular, we recall the following criteria:
+On the other hand, almost invariance under conjugacy is not sufficient for a quasihomomorphism to be extendable in general, as we have seen in Example \ref{Heisenberg}.

+\begin{rem} In the context of Proposition \ref{bounded iff extendable}, the quasihomomorphism one has to extend is always such that its boundary is extendable.
+This shows a stark difference between the problem of extending bounded cohomology classes and quasihomomorphisms \cite[end of Section 1.3]{extendable:survey}. \end{rem}